open/close all folders

 - The Dragon: He is the Corleone's most trusted bodyguard.

-- The Dreaded: In the novel even Vito Corleone is afraid of him, to the point of being apprehensive when he has to receive Brasi's congratulations on his daughter's wedding day despite Brasi being the only one of these visitors not to include the request of a favour with the congratulations.
+- In the novel even Vito Corleone is afraid of him, to the point of being apprehensive when he has to receive Brasi's congratulations on his daughter's wedding day despite Brasi being the only one of these visitors not to include the request of a favour with the congratulations.
 When Solozzo's men make it clear to the Corleones that they have killed Brasi, the Corleones are relieved to know that Sollozo had not turned him and that he isn't coming after them.

 - As this Cracked article notes, the movie inverts this; the fact that the huge and terrifying Brasi is seen nervously reciting his speech to Corleone only to awkwardly stutter through it and mess it up when actually in the Don's presence makes it clear exactly who the really scary one in this version is.
 Although even then, the Don is uncomfortable around him, as evinced by him asking Tom if it's necessary for him to meet with Luca that day.